Kelechi-Okorie/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 3-strcmp.c - A program that compares 2 strings
-File 4-rev_array.c - A program that reverses the content of an array of integers File 5-string_toupper.c - A program to change all lowercase letters of a string to uppercase
+File 4-rev_array.c - A program that reverses the content of an array of integers File 5-string_toupper.c - A program to change all lowercase letters of a string to uppercase File 6-cap_string.c - A program that capitalizes all words of a string